-How to Fix 502 Bad Gateway Error in NGINX for .NET Applications (Step-by-Step Guide)
+How I Fixed 502 Bad Gateway in NGINX for .NET App (Linux Production Deployment Issue Explained)

-For me, it was a simple .NET deployment behind NGINX.
-Nothing complicated.
-Just an API update.
+For me, it was a normal .NET deployment on a Linux server behind NGINX.
+Nothing fancy.
+Just a small API update.

 502 Bad Gateway.

-That’s when I realized — this wasn’t a code issue.
-It was a connectivity issue between layers.
+That’s when I realized — this is not a code issue.
+This is a deployment communication issue.

-What 502 Bad Gateway means in NGINX for ASP.NET Core applications
+What 502 Bad Gateway actually means (simple explanation)

-NGINX tried to reach your backend, but didn’t get a valid response.
+NGINX tried to send request to .NET backend but didn’t get a valid response.

 • Firewall blocking internal traffic